GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Store listing {: #store-listing }

 The purpose of an extension's [Chrome Web Store store listing][completing-listing] is to set the user's expectations.
-It should be helpful and clearly communicate what the extension does.
+It should be clearly communicate what the extension does.
+See [Listing Requirements](/docs/webstore/program-policies/listing-requirements/) for store listing polocy violations.

 ### Create a compelling store listing {: #great-listing}